-This will be the first Xmas for the family since Teddy has been in remission.
+This will be the first Christmas for the family since Teddy has been in remission.

-“It will be such a relief not have to worry, Andrew says.
-“For so long we had to constantly monitor his temperature because his immune system was compromised, but this Xmas we are taking the boys on their first ever camping trip.
+“It will be such a relief not have to worry," Andrew says.
+“For so long we had to constantly monitor his temperature because his immune system was compromised, but this Christmas we are taking the boys on their first ever camping trip.
 That was never an option while Teddy was on treatment.”